void-linux/void-docs/src/installation/guides/arm-devices/platforms.md

 functionality that isn't available with mainline kernels.
 The RPi kernel packages also have their own header packages, `rpi-kernel-headers`.
 These packages should be installed if you want to use any DKMS packages.
-Void ships `rpi-base` meta packages that depend on the relevant kernel and `rpi-firmware` packages, which together enable Wi-Fi and Bluetooth functionality.
+Void ships `rpi-base` meta-packages that install the relevant `rpi-kernel` and `rpi-firmware` packages.
+Together, these packages enable Wi-Fi and Bluetooth functionality.

 The [command line](../../../config/kernel.md#cmdline) parameters passed to the kernel are in the `rootfs/boot/cmdline.txt` file.
 Some of the relevant